Sign in

 Day 07: Tengboche – Dingboche (4,410m) – B.L.D

 Dingboche is the destination for today.
-After we finish our breakfast with a view, we set off on the trekking journey for the day.
-We follow the downhill trail towards Diboche and past it, we reach Pangboche village.
+After we finished our breakfast with a view, we set off on the trekking journey for the day.
+We follow the downhill trail towards Dingboche and past it, we reach Pangboche village.
 We will take some time to explore the village and an ancient and beautiful monastery.
 Pangboche is a beautiful and the biggest Sherpa settlement in the region.
 After starting ahead from Pangboche village, we head towards Dingboche leaving the route to Pheriche.
 After spending about six hours on the trail past forest, villages, and beautiful sights to see, we reach Dingboche village where a breathtaking view of the Himalayan peaks awaits us.

 Accommodation: Guesthouse